Robustified Gaussian quasi-BIC for volatility: Numerical experiments

-Tables \ref{candsimu1} and \ref{candsimu12} summarize the model selection frequencies.
-The GQBIC frequently selects Diff 1, which is larger than the true coefficient, and the selection frequency of Diff 2 under the GQBIC does not increase with $n$.
+Tables \ref{candsimu1}--\ref{candsimu13} summarize the model selection frequencies.
+The GQBIC frequently selects Diff 1, which corresponds to a larger coefficient than the true one, and the selection frequency of Diff 2 under the GQBIC does not increase with $n$.
 That is, these results do not support the model selection consistency of the GQBIC.
-The selection frequency of Diff 1 under the dpGQBIC increases as $\lambda$ decreases; on the other hand, the selection frequency of Diff 6, which is smaller than the true coefficient, under the HGQBIC increases as $\lambda$ decreases.
-Moreover, for $\lambda=0.05$ and $0.2$, both the dpGQBIC and the HGQBIC exhibit increasing selection frequencies of Diff 2 increases as $n$ increases, which is consistent with the theoretical claims in Theorem \ref{se:thm_consis}.
-When $\lambda=0.01$ and $q=0.1n$, the dpGQBIC selects Diff 1 with high frequency for all $n$, while the HGQBIC shows the same tendency as for $\lambda=0.05$ and $0.2$.
+The selection frequency of Diff 1 under the dpGQBIC increases as $\lambda$ decreases; on the other hand, the selection frequency of Diff 6, which corresponds to a smaller coefficient than the true one, under the HGQBIC increases as $\lambda$ decreases for $\lambda=0.05$ and $0.2$.
+In the cases where $q=0.01n$ and $0.1n$, both the dpGQBIC and the HGQBIC tend to select Diff 2 more frequently as $n$ increases for $\lambda=0.05$ and $0.2$.
+Moreover, the HGQBIC shows the same tendency for $\lambda=0.01$, although the dpGQBIC selects Diff 1 with high frequency for $\lambda=0.01$.
+In the case where $q=10$, the selection frequencies of Diff 2 under both criteria also increase with $n$ for all $\lambda$.